-You have already started multiplying polynomials, but now we will take this a few steps further.
+When we learned about the distributive property, we were multiplying polynomials, but now we'll look at this a bit deeper.
 Look at the examples carefully and make note of the exponents.
-Remember: 5xy means
+Remember: 5xy means 5 times x times y.

-Again, it is helpful to think of subtraction as adding a negative: (x – 5) is the same as (x + -5).
-This will help you keep track of which terms are negative and which are positive.
+Again, it's helpful to think of subtraction as adding a negative: (x – 5) is the same as x + (-5).
+This will help us keep track of which terms are negative and which are positive.

-When multiplying a monomial by a monomial, multiply the coefficients together and tack on the variables on the end (usually in alphabetical order).
+When multiplying a monomial by a monomial, we multiply the coefficients together and tack on the variables at the end (usually in alphabetical order).

 When multiplying two of the same variables, add the exponents.
-Remember that the exponent of x is 1.
+Remember that the exponent on x is an invisible 1.

-This is just the distributive property that you just learned.
-First we are going to change the subtraction symbol to adding a negative.
+This is the same thing as the distributive property that we just learned.
+Let's say we want to multiply 4x(6 – 2y).
+First we're going to change the subtraction symbol to adding a negative.